8go/matrix-commander-rs/README.md

 the output you should do careful testing to adapt to the changed output.

-# Help create this Rust program!
+# Help create this Rust program

 This Rust project is currently bare essentials.
 A more feature-rich Python package `matrix-commander`